SMART Goals: Meaning, Examples, Template and How to Write Them

 These types of goals support personal and professional development at the same time.
 Those who are better at managing their energy, boundaries, and skills are also stronger in conversations, projects, and career steps.
 By translating personal themes into SMART goals, growth becomes less vague and a clear starting point for action and reflection emerges.

-h2>SMART goals in work and career
+Examples of SMART goals for work and career

 In the workplace and in career planning, there is a lot of talk about growth and development.
 More responsibility, more depth of content, better collaboration, advancing to a different role.
 If these wishes are not made concrete, they quickly remain vague ambitions.
 With SMART goals, it becomes clear what exactly will change, when that should be visible, and what step comes first.

-In professional development, you can roughly distinguish three areas.
-Professional development, such as learning new techniques, systems, or methods.
-Behavioral and communication skills, such as presenting, giving feedback, or coaching leadership.
-And career steps, such as broadening your responsibilities, taking on a project role, or moving to a new position.
-For all these areas, a SMART goal makes the conversation much more concrete, both with yourself and with a manager or HR.
+In professional development, you can roughly distinguish three areas: professional development, such as learning new techniques, systems, or methods; behavioural and communication skills, such as presenting, giving feedback, or coaching; and career steps, such as broadening your responsibilities, taking on a project role, or moving to a new position.

 Professional development